-- When out in your community with your child/teen, make introductions and involve them in conversations with others (e.g., neighbors, the bank teller, or the grocery cashier). - Provide opportunities for your child/teen to meet and interact with other children/teens and adults of all ages, races, and cultures. - Use your family's media selections to initiate conversations about how differences help us learn more about ourselves and others. - As a family, volunteer in neighborhoods or with groups you typically would not encounter.
+- Provide opportunities for your teen to meet and interact with other teens and adults of all ages, races, and cultures. - Use your family's media selections to initiate conversations about how differences help us learn more about ourselves and others. - As a family, volunteer in neighborhoods or with groups you typically would not encounter.